subarna55/sonar-demo/README.md

 # Overview

 Sonarqube is a static code analysis tool used to ensure reliability, security, and maintainability of all the languages in your project.
-It detects vulnerabilities, provides an explanation and remediations steps.
+It detects vulnerabilities, provides an explanation and remediation steps.

+This repository had multiple violations and bugs, the goal is to run the sonarqube scans against this repository and ensure that all violation are remediated.

 ## Installation